Course Structure

 Each session centres on two elements: a clear exploration of the role art played at that developmental stage, and how that original function can support us in adulthood; and a guided sketchbook activity inspired by a well-known artist whose mature work consciously draws on that same developmental energy.

-In the Pre-Schematic Stage, art centres on people and things that matter.
-We explore drawing as a way of expressing connection through scale, placement, and symbol.
+In the Pre-Schematic Stage, drawings begin to centre on people and things that matter.
+We explore simple ways that drawing can express love, affection and attachment.

 Week Four: Art as Alignment